hms-dbmi/GIC-ontology/README.md

-This repo has all the script that can convert i2b2TM data into ACT HPDS data format.
+This repo has steps to convert i2b2TM data into ACT HPDS data format.
-Scripts have to be deployed in listed order.
+Following that picsure hpds data extraction and deployment steps.

 1.ACT_HPDS_01_Table_Create.sql